sfiggins/katacoda-scenariosv2/kip1/myfirstpod/step3.md

 Hopefully at this point your pod manifest is ready to be sent to the kube-api.
-Don't worry if you couldn't figure out just yet, if not just give a shout to your instrucutor for furhter assistance.
+Don't worry if you couldn't figure out just yet, if not just give a shout to your instructor for further assistance.
 But if you are feeling confident you can run:

-`kubectl apply -f pod.yaml`{{execute}}
+`kubectl apply -f myfirstpod.yaml`{{execute}}

-The command above will apply the contents of your maninest file (-f) and send to the kube-api.
-You can now run the command below to wathc our Pod come into life:
+The command above will apply the contents of your manifest file (-f) and send to the kube-api.
+You can now run the command below to watch our Pod come into life:

 `watch kubectl get pod`{{execute}}

+If the STATUS is displaying "Running" congrats!
+Your first ever Pod is up and running.
+If there some other weird STATUS we need figure it out what happen.
+The describe command can show us more information about what is going on:

+`kubectl describe pod hello-pod`{{execute}}